motowilliams/makedocsio-github-test-hugo/docs/content/index.md

-# Welcome to makedocsio-github-test-pwsh
+# Welcome to github-pwsh

-> Rename or change the content of this file at `docs/content/index.md` to get started creating project documentation
+> Rename or change the content of this file at `docs\content/index.md` to get started creating project documentation

 ## Project Structure